FreezeFish/MicrobeDetectionEvaluation/README.md

 11.4<br>

 ## TODO Issues (troubleshooting or FAQ or discussion)
-discuss possible errors and how to fix it.
+discuss possible errors and how to fix it.<br>
-1.Readscan software cannot deal with fasta files.
+1.Readscan software cannot deal with fasta files.<br>
 2.CS-SCORE core dumped, faststop.
-Use fq2fa to convert the fastq file into fasta, then use CS-SCORE 3.
+Use fq2fa to convert the fastq file into fasta, then use CS-SCORE.<br>
+3.

 ##Files: